codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 -   Read and modify your account information
 -   Read and modify your repositories' issues
--   Read your workspace’s project settings and read repositories contained within your workspace's projects
+-   Read your workspace's project settings and read repositories contained within your workspace's projects
 -   Read and modify your repositories and their pull requests
 -   Administer your repositories
 -   Read your group membership information